-Reluctance to engage in conversations about sex and intimacy suggested by factor two also highlights occasions where it may be a necessary subject, there may be specific circumstances under which clinicians do and do not explore such sensitive issues.
+Reluctance to engage in conversations about sex and intimacy suggested by this factor also highlights occasions where it may be a necessary subject, as there may be specific circumstances under which clinicians do and do not explore such sensitive issues.
 Referrals may be made to other professionals, or conversations limited in clinical psychology sessions (2, +3), as ‘it is not necessarily part of my role’ (Participant 12).
-Participants may not choose to discuss sexuality from the perspective of exploring the client’s relationship needs or desires, but instead focus on management of other issues such as minimising distress for the client (47, -2).
+Participants chose to discuss sexuality from the perspective of exploring the client’s relationship needs or desires, but instead focus on management of other issues such as minimising distress for the client (47, -2).
 Where it is not essential, a risk assessment with a client with psychosis may not even include issues relating to sex and intimacy (5, +2).
-An example of a factor that would initiate a conversation about sexual experiences might be in response to a client’s disclosure that they have been subject to sexual abuse (6, +3), or if the client wishes to discuss their sexual needs and no other professional has engaged in such a conversation with them (19, +3).
-Even if a client was already in a relationship, participants may not open discussions about sex and intimacy (8, -3).
+An example of a situation where a conversation about sexual experiences occurred might be in response to a client’s disclosure that they have been subject to sexual abuse (6, +3), or if the client wishes to discuss their sexual needs and no other professional has engaged in such a conversation with them (19, +3).
+Even if a client was in a relationship, participants did not open discussions about sex and intimacy (8, -3).

 This factor revealed awareness that a conversation about sexuality and intimacy that was not conducted skilfully might result in difficulties when working with clients.
 One issue at the forefront of these participants’ thinking was that sexual and intimacy issues may be very difficult matters for a client to discuss with a clinical psychologist (29, +5).
-Participants are mindful that there may be emotional consequences too (30, +2).
+Participants were mindful that there may be emotional consequences too (30, +2).
 Although clinical psychologists are skilled in managing emotionally difficult conversations in general, the possible distress of talking about sex and intimacy needs to be considered before a conversation is initiated (28, +5).
 Conversations may trigger difficulties for the client (18, -1) resulting in ruptures in the therapeutic relationship and the client feeling less able to talk openly about their difficulties, therefore ‘being mindful of this means taking time so they can build a trusting relationship with me’ (Participant 13).

 Summary of Factor C Despite agreement that sexuality and intimacy was a topic that people with psychosis should be able to address with clinical psychologists, participants in Factor C did not feel comfortable undertaking such a conversation themselves.
-There was a sense that a conversation would take place only if it was necessary, for example in the absence of a more qualified or experienced professional.
-Participants also doubted their competency in talking about intimate topics, the result of a lack of doctoral training around sexuality and intimacy, and were mindful of the potential distress of discomfort that could result in a conversation not conducted sensitively.
+There was a sense that a conversation would take place only if necessary, for example in the absence of a more qualified or experienced professional.
+Participants doubted their competency in talking about intimate topics - the result of a lack of doctoral training around sexuality and intimacy - and were mindful of the potential distress or discomfort that could result from a conversation not conducted sensitively.

 Consensus statements